galaxyproject/training-material/RNA-Seq/RNA-Seq-hands-on.md

       - [GSM461177_untreat_paired_junctions_chr4.bed](https://www.googledrive.com/host/0B9urRnOAUUI8ZmZDZkIxcU4zSFU)

-These files contain the TopHat results for the sample GSM461177_untreat_paired, but are restricted to reads that map to chr4 of Drosophila dm3.
+These files contain the **TopHat2** results for the sample GSM461177_untreat_paired, but are restricted to reads that map to chr4 of Drosophila dm3.

 - Visualise this bam file and the three bed files in **IGV**.
 You might for example inspect the region between 560 kb to 600 kb on chr4.
 Which information does each of the bed files contain?